 How it Works

-Non-QM loans provide different pathways to homeownership and allow borrowers to qualify based on alternative methods, instead of the traditional income verification required for most loans.
+Non-qualified mortgages (non-QM) describe various types of loans that don’t conform to lending requirements outlined by the Consumer Financial Protection Bureau (CFPB).
+Using non-QM loans, borrowers can qualify for financing via alternative methods rather than traditional income verification.
 For instance, certain non-QM loans allow borrowers to use bank statements, liquid assets, or a property’s cash flow as income rather than pay stubs or W-2s.

 Non-QM loans are ideal for: